Azure/KeyVault-Secrets-Rotation-Redis-PowerShell/README.md

-# ###THIS IS TEMPLATE PROJECT FOR SECRET ROTATION FUNCTIONS.
-FOLLOW [THIS](https://github.com/Azure/KeyVault-Secrets-Rotation-Template-PowerShell) STEPS TO CREATE NEW SECRETS ROTATION FUNCTION PROJECT REPOSITORY###.

-# KeyVault-Secrets-Rotation-[ServiceType]Key-PowerShell
+# KeyVault-Secrets-Rotation-RedisKey-PowerShell

-Functions regenerate individual key (alternating between two keys) in [ServiceType] and add regenerated key to Key Vault as new version of the same secret.
+Functions regenerate individual key (alternating between two keys) in Redis and add regenerated key to Key Vault as new version of the same secret.

 ## Features

 This project framework provides the following features:

-* Rotation function for [ServiceType] key triggered by Event Grid (AKV[ServiceType]Rotation)
+* Rotation function for Redis key triggered by Event Grid (AKVRedisRotation)

-* Rotation function for [ServiceType] key triggered by HTTP call (AKV[ServiceType]RotationHttp)
+* Rotation function for Redis key triggered by HTTP call (AKVRedisRotationHttp)

 * ARM template for function deployment

-* ARM template for adding storage account key to existing function
+* ARM template for adding Redis key to existing function

 ## Getting Started

 Functions require following information stored in secret as tags:

 * $secret.Tags["ValidityPeriodDays"] - number of days, it defines expiration date for new secret
-* $secret.Tags["CredentialId"] - [ServiceType] credential id
+* $secret.Tags["CredentialId"] - Redis credential id
-* $secret.Tags["ProviderAddress"] - [ServiceType] Resource Id
+* $secret.Tags["ProviderAddress"] - Redis Resource Id

-You can create new secret with above tags and [ServiceType] key as value or add those tags to existing secret with [ServiceType] key.
+You can create new secret with above tags and Redis key as value or add those tags to existing secret with Redis key.
 For automated rotation expiry date will also be required - key vault triggers 'SecretNearExpiry' event 30 days before expiry.

 There are two available functions performing same rotation:

-* AKV[ServiceType]Rotation - event triggered function, performs storage account key rotation triggered by Key Vault events.
+* AKVRedisRotation - event triggered function, performs Redis key rotation triggered by Key Vault events.
 In this setup Near Expiry event is used which is published 30 days before expiration
-* AKV[ServiceType]RotationHttp - on-demand function with KeyVaultName and Secret name as parameters
+* AKVRedisRotationHttp - on-demand function with KeyVaultName and Secret name as parameters

-Functions are using Function App identity to access Key Vault and existing secret "CredentialId" tag with storage account key id (key1/key2) and "ProviderAddress" with Storage Account Resource Id.
+Functions are using Function App identity to access Key Vault and existing secret "CredentialId" tag with Redis key id (key1/key2) and "ProviderAddress" with Redis Resource Id.

 ### Installation